-- the legal proceeding was brought under ORS chapters 246 to 260 or a campaign finance provision of a county charter or ordinance, a campaign finance provision of a city charter or ordinance, or any charter or ordinance provision adopted under - → the authority of ORS 260.163, excluding legal proceedings brought under ORS 260.407 or ORS 260.409 or an equivalent provision of a county or city charter or ordinance; or - → the legal proceeding or investigation does not arise from the course and scope of the duties of: - o the candidate or public official, for Candidate Committees; - \circ the treasurer or director, for Political Action Committees; - the chief petitioner(s) or treasurer, for Petition Committees.
+→ the legal proceeding was brought under ORS chapters 246 to 260 or a campaign finance provision of a county charter or ordinance, a campaign finance provision of a city charter or ordinance, or any charter or ordinance provision adopted under the authority of ORS 260.163, excluding legal proceedings brought under ORS 260.407 or ORS 260.409 or an equivalent provision of a county or city charter or ordinance;

+- → the legal proceeding or investigation does not arise from the course and scope of the duties of: - the candidate or public official, for Candidate Committees; - the treasurer or director, for Political Action Committees; - the chief petitioner(s) or treasurer, for Petition Committees.

-If either of the criteria immediately above apply, legal expenses related to such legal proceeding or investigations must not constitute Prohibited Personal Use defined on page 56.
+If either of the criteria immediately above apply, legal expenses related to such legal proceeding or investigations must not constitute Prohibited Personal Use defined on page 85.

-Under certain circumstances, Legal and Accounting Services may be non-reportable activities.
-See page 68 for additional information
+) Under certain circumstances, Legal and Accounting Services may be non-reportable activities.
+See page 97 for additional information

-Personal Expenditures
+Reimbursable Expenditures

-A personal expenditure occurs when a person spends money on behalf of a committee and expects to be reimbursed by the committee.
+A reimbursable expenditure occurs when a Person spends money on behalf of a committee and expects to be reimbursed by the committee.
 This includes charges on a personal credit or debit card.
-Two transactions must be filed to disclose personal expenditures and the subsequent reimbursement.
+Two transactions must be filed to disclose reimbursable expenditures and the subsequent reimbursement.

-The first transaction discloses who made the personal expenditure, as well as when and where the money was spent.
-The transaction type is Expenditure and the transaction subtype is Personal Expenditure for Reimbursement.
-The Payer of Personal Expenditure is the person that used their money to make the expenditure and the Contributor/Payee is the name of the entity where the person spent the money.
+The first transaction discloses who made the reimbursable expenditure, as well as when and where the money was spent.
+The transaction type is Contribution and the transaction subtype is Reimbursable Expenditure.
+The Payer of Reimbursable Expenditure is the person that used their money to make the expenditure and the Payee is the name of the entity where the person spent the money.